About ASSMA · Public project information

 • It does not replace psychology or psychiatry professionals.

-• It does not provide individual results without professional reading.
+• It does not deliver individual results without professional review.

 • It does not promise absolute legal compliance or clinical certification.

-• It does not analyse students without prior family authorisation.
+• It does not assess students without prior family authorisation.

 Restricted access